Kevin Ashe: Mayor

+This map shows the three wards of Pickering, Ontario.
+Wards are shaded according to which candidate got the plurality of the ward's vote in the 2022 mayoral election.

 Following the announcement that incumbent Dave Ryan was not running for re-election, Ashe decided to run for the city's top job in the 2022 mayoral election.
 His top campaign issues during the election were jobs, affordability and environmental stability.
 Ashe won 39 per cent of the vote in a three-way race, defeating Janice Frampton by over 2200 votes (33 per cent) and Brad Nazar (29 per cent).

 In August 2023, Ashe was criticized for "flip-flopping" on a proposed land swap in the Greenbelt during the greenbelt scandal.
 Ashe had originally supported the swap in 2022, which would take 7,400 acres of agriculture land in the greenbelt and remove protection of the Duffins Rouge Agricultural Preserve.
 However, after taking office as mayor he voted with the rest of council to oppose the swap.

 In 2023, during the city's budget process, he was criticized by councillor Lisa Robinson for using his "strong mayor powers" which were granted to mayors in the province following the passage of the Strong Mayors, Building Homes Act.
 Ashe had promised not to use the powers when running for mayor in 2022.
 Ashe later criticized Robinson for being racist after she called politicians' support for Black History Month as "hypocritically championing a people’s contribution throughout history (to) get Afro-Canadian votes", suggesting they have "become 'hung up' on the transatlantic slave trade", and characterizing herself as a "modern day slave".
 Robinson was later docked 90 days of pay by the city's integrity commissioner, while city council voted to ask the Ontario Human Rights Commission to hold an inquiry to address her conduct.

 In May 2024, Ashe asked the provincial government to revoke a minister's zoning order from 1972 in order to build homes next to the Pickering Airport Lands, an area that had been set aside by the federal government to build an international airport, but was later shelved.